Nootropic profile

 Schizandrol-A is the primary active lignan compound found in Schisandra chinensis (five-flavour berry), a traditional Chinese adaptogen herb.
 It has demonstrated anti-stress, neuroprotective, and cognitive-enhancing properties in research, supporting mental performance under stress while protecting the brain from oxidative damage.

-The key benefits of Schizandrol-A (Schisandra Berry) include: Cognitive Enhancement, Energy, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Schizandrol-A (Schisandra Berry) are: Cognitive Enhancement, Energy, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.